jcp215033/BLM-Hub/README.md

 - Timeline and history, evolution of civil rights
 - Who/how to support
 - How to move forward as a unified movement

+Page 1:  What’s Happened?
+(Carousel)
+A brief social history of the BLM movement starting with the 2020 and how the death of George Floyd was the catalyst for the movement.
+Through the carousel it will explain events from 2020, 2021, and 2022.

+Page 2: About Us: (Carousel)
+This page will explain our purpose.
+This will include what we will be providing for the audience in light of the context of the previous three years.
+Explaining the BLM movement, who and how to support the movement and your local community, and how this website will act as a resource hub that any of you can trust.

+Page 3: Next Steps: (Scroll)
+This will be a mutable page that has submitted resources, news, and events.
+It will have a way for users to donate to the vetted charities they will be supporting.
+It will include a pseudo login so that verified users and the greater community can add resources and events that support the movement on both a national and local scale.